Bainbridge, Georgia: Other schools

+Media

+WTLH (channel 49) is licensed to Bainbridge and serves the Tallahassee, Florida–Thomasville, Georgia market as an affiliate of Heroes & Icons.

 Parks and recreation

 The Bainbridge-Decatur County YMCA opened on September 15, 1986.
 Its building had a cost of $1,000,000.

 Infrastructure

 Transportation

 The city is a seaport linked to the Gulf of Mexico via Florida's Apalachicola River.
 Officially known as Port Bainbridge, these facilities are managed entirely by the Georgia Ports Authority.

 The Decatur County Industrial Air Park, located 6 mi northwest of the city, provides general aviation service to the community.